scripting/treechart/README.md

 ### There's an outline behind the chart

-I used my Drummer outliner to edit the chart.
+I used Drummer to edit the outline behind the chart.

 <a href="http://drummer.scripting.com/?url=http://drummer.scripting.com/cluelessnewbie/treechartDemo.opml">Click this link</a> to see the outline in read-only mode in Drummer.

+### Watch a video

+Here's a <a href="https://www.youtube.com/watch?v=-5DAQwL_eNE">video</a> that gives you an idea of how editing a tree chart in Drummer works.

 ### Make your own outline

-Assuming you know the basics of using Drummer, this is how you make an outline for the tree chart app.
+This is how you make an outline to ve viewed as a tree chart.

-0. Think of what you want to make the outline about.
-Possibly a list of places you've visited or people you know.
-Favorite sports teams, colors, schools.
+0. Think of what you want the outline to be about.
+Possibly a list of places you've visited, people you know, favorite sports teams, performers, schools.

 1. Create a new outline using the <i>New</i> command in the File menu.

+3. Enter your outline.
+One main head, with several subs, and possibly other subs below the subs.

+4. On the top node in the outline, add a <i>type</i> attribute with the value <i>treechart</i>

 2. Make the outline public, noting the URL that's assigned to the outline.
-You'll need it later.
+You'll need it in the next step.

-3. Enter your outline.
-On the top node in the outline, add a <i>type</i> attribute with the value <i>treechart.</i>

-4. With the URL of the outline on the clipboard, enter this URL in the address bar of your browser.
+4. With the URL of the outline on the clipboard, enter <a href="http://treechart.scripting.com/?url=">this URL</a> in the address bar of your browser.
 Then paste the URL of your outline after the = sigh and press Return.

 5. A tree chart view of your outline should appear.
-Now when you make changes to the outline, a couple of seconds later the changes will be reflected in the tree chart view.
+Now when you make changes to the outline, the changes will quickly be reflected in the tree chart view.

 ### Changing the appearance of your tree chart